aortmannm/ioBroker.twitch/README.md

 ## Changelog

+### 0.1.2 (2023-09-28)

+-   (aortmannm) - Updated Follower API Call because the old one was deprecated and not working anymore

 ### 0.1.1 (2022-11-28)

 -   (aortmannm) - Updated order of default follower keys, online will be set as last one that all information for notifications is given